vanshxjain/StockDiversity/README.md

 # Stock Diversity
 Stock Diversity is a tool designed for financial analysis.
 It grabs data for tickers and generates a heatmap to visualize the relationship between each stock.

+## Instructions
+Simply run main.py and follow the instructions.

+Libraries that need to be installed:
+- yfinance
+- pandas
+- seaborn
+- matplotlib

-##How it Works
+## How it Works
 First User Inputs:
-*Start Date
+* Start Date
-*End Date
+* End Date
-*String with Ticker Symbols
+* String with Ticker Symbols

-Generates  clustered heat map that visualizes the relationships between different stocks in a set time frame.
-All stock data is pulled from Yahoo Finance.
-The algorithim uses the Pearson Correlation coefficient on daily percentage returns to fidn relationships between stocks.
-Ward clustering is implemented to find which stocks are closely related and then the data is shown as a heatmap.
+Using the yfinance API, the data for each ticker is downloaded.
+We then find the daily percentage change and use this data to calculate the Pearson Correlation Coefficient between the stocks.
+Ward clustering is applied to return a neatly organized heatmap